 COP15 in Copenhagen, Denmark essentially divided the nations of the globe into three competing groups: nations with technology and financial resources; nations which want free access to the technology; and, nations which want free access to the financial resources.
 The less developed nations of the world are demanding annual transfer payments of \$100 billion (growing to ~\$425 billion by 2030) from the developed nations, essentially as reparation for adverse climate impacts which have not yet happened and might well never happen.
+These transfers would occur through the UN Green Climate Fund

-The suggested vehicle for collecting these funds in the US is the assessment of the "social cost of carbon", based broadly on various assessments of the environmental externalities costs of the emissions of CO_2 , CH_4 and NO_2 .
+The suggested vehicle for collecting these funds in the US is the assessment of the "social cost of carbon", based broadly on various assessments of the environmental externalities costs of the emissions of $CO_2$ , $CH_4$ and $NO_2$ .
 The assessments of the "social cost of carbon", to date, do not include any consideration of the positive environmental externalities of these emissions.
-Increased atmospheric CO_2 concentrations have been credited with the greening of the planet observed by satellite platforms.
-Increased CO_2 concentrations will expand cropland and extend effective growing seasons.
+Increased atmospheric $CO_2$ concentrations have been credited with the greening of the planet observed by satellite platforms.
+Increased $CO_2$ concentrations will expand cropland and extend effective growing seasons.